 The USCIS might process an application for a travel document faster in the case of an emergency.
-The USCIS considers emergencies situations to be:
+The USCIS considers the following situations to be emergencies:

 - Not leaving could cause severe financial loss to you or the company you work for.